smarthomeNG/smarthome/plugins/simulation/README.md

 items.conf:

- `sim = track` attribute : Add sim = track to each item that want to be included in the simulation
+ `sim = track`

+ Add sim = track to each item that you want to include in the simulation.
+All items with with the sim Attribute are tracked in the data_file.
+Each change of the item is stored as one line.
+Only bool and number items are supportet.

 Example:
 ```